Harem: Southeast Asian Sultanates

 Another custom breaking Islamic law was that Muslim slave women could be sold to non-Muslim men, such as Chinese men, which became a big trade in the 18th century.

-In Jeddah, Kingdom of Hejaz on the Arabian Peninsula, the Arab king Ali bin Hussein, King of Hejaz had in his palace 20 young pretty Javanese girls from Java (modern day Indonesia).
+In Jeddah, Kingdom of Hejaz, on the Arabian Peninsula, the Arab king Ali bin Hussein had in his palace twenty young pretty Javanese girls.

 A Chinese non-Muslim man had a female Indonesian who was of Muslim Arab Hadhrami Sayyid origin in Solo, the Dutch East Indies, in 1913 which was scandalous in the eyes of Ahmad Surkati and his Al-Irshad Al-Islamiya.

 The local royal rulers in Southeast Asia continued their custom of slave concubinage also after they had become vassals of Western powers; in Lampung, slave concubines were still kept as late as World War I.

-It is not known when the custom of slave concubines ended in South East Asia, but the custom of harems, polygyny and concubinage was met with criticism from the 1870s among the local indigenous elite after it had been identified by the colonial powers as a reason for the decay of the local indigenous rulers.
+It is not known when the custom of slave concubines ended in Southeast Asia, but the custom of harems, polygyny and concubinage was met with criticism from the 1870s among the local indigenous elite after it had been identified by the colonial powers as a reason for the decay of the local indigenous rulers.

 Timurid Empire

-The harem of the Timurid dynasty (1370–1507) was divided in to the ranks of wives (khavatin), free concubines (qumayan) and slave concubines (sarariy).
+The harem of the Timurid dynasty (1370–1507) was divided in to the ranks of wives, free concubines and slave concubines.

 The monarchs of the Timurid dynasty broke Islamic law by having free Muslim women as concubines.
 In Islamic law, only non-Muslim slaves could become concubines, but the Timurid rulers secured loyalty among high rank local Muslim families by making their daughters concubines in their harem, since the number of wives was limited to four.

 This break against Islamic law did cause criticism, and was criticized by Babur; but it was still accepted, since the prominent Muslim families concerned acquired advantages through it as it increased the chances of their daughters to become the consort of the monarch.

 The Timurid harem is only fragmentary documented, and few women played any influential role, with the exception of Khadija Begi Agha, mother of Muzaffar Husayn Mirza, and Zuhra Begi Agha, mother of Muhammad Shaybani.

+Tulunid Emirate

+The Tulunids (868–905) who ruled Egypt on behalf of the Abbasid Caliphate had a harem that included both legal wives, slave concubines and eunuchs, of the Abbasid harem model.